FlorentTorregrosa/docker-drupal-project/docs/04-development.md

 ## Debug mode

-This template use Drupal Debug to enable development features.

-If you want to be in debug mode, you have one of the following options:
+If you want to be in debug mode, uncomment lines from conf/drupal/default/settings.local.php in the "Development" section
-* Execute: `composer drupal-debug:enable`
-* Uncomment lines from conf/drupal/default/settings.local.php in the "Development" section

 ## PhpStorm optimisations